stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     brew install kubernetes-cli
     brew install minikube

 By default, Minikube uses a virtual machine manager.
+If you choose to install VirtualBox, MiniKube will use it.
 If you do not need VirtualBox, install [hyperkit](https://github.com/moby/hyperkit), which provides a minimal virtual machine manager.

     brew install hyperkit